 We moved to a new home in Iowa about 2-1/2 years ago when Savanna was nine years old.
 Her new pink bedroom perfectly matched her bedroom decor from her bedroom back in Illinois.
 However, we did replace her twin bed with a Queen bed a few months after the move to Iowa.

 Now that she is 11 and ready for a change, she picked Turquoise for her bedroom design color theme.
 I let her pick out her own bedding from Burlington Coat Factory which happened to have a great price, but the quality reflected the huge discount.
 It will have to be replaced soon enough, but my daughter is so happy with her new room.”

 The tulle is a perfect addition to the skirt not only because it looks so beautiful, but I especially like it because Savanna is an ice skater.
-Doesn’t the skirting remind you of the costumes ice skaters sometimes wear?
+The skirting reminds me of the costumes skater’s wear.

 BEDROOM DESIGN IS NOT DONE YET:

 I plan to make a headboard out of plywood and cover it with the same FLUFFY material I used for the lamps, cushion, and throw pillow.
 I estimate an additional $60.00 including my already purchased chalkboard paint, chalkboard dot, and dry erase-board dot.

 Not bad for a complete overhaul, a week’s work, and a huge smile.

 Thank you Sandra for sharing the cool bedroom makeover you did for Savanna.
 I could not love it more.
 It’s incredible!
 When you get the headboard done, we have got to see it!!

 P.S.
 Sandra is my sister and Savanna is my much adored niece.